Chien120203/Fer201m_Project/README.md

 ## Contributor
 - Đàm Quang Chiến
 - Đào Quang Khải
-## Features

-📚 Phone Management:
-- User can see the list of phones available on the system
-- User can view phone information, choose color
-- User can fill in information and make payment
-- Admin has the right to add, edit and delete products

-📖 User Management:
-- Admin can view, manage user status

 ## Technologies Used

 The project utilizes the following technologies and tools: